tylermilner/commit-messages-between-commits-action/CONTRIBUTING.md

 The following files make up this action:

 - `action.yaml` - action metadata
-- `generate-release-notes.sh` - main action logic.
+- `generate-commit-messages.sh` - main action logic.
 Changes to the action's functionality should be made here.
 - `package.json` / `package-lock.json` - defines the development JavaScript
   dependencies that are used for testing this action.